 1934 – 1937

-This emblem has an unusual design: the symbols are round and bold, the words are written with a mixture of lowercase and uppercase letters.
+This emblem has an unusual design: the symbols are round and bold, and the words are written with a mixture of lowercase and uppercase letters.
 A solid white stripe separates the top and bottom of the sign.

 1935 – 1943